temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ## Develop Workflow

-Workflow defines a sequence of steps defined by writing code, known as a Workflow Definition, and are carried out by running that code, which results in a Workflow Execution.
+A Workflow defines a sequence of steps defined by writing code, known as a Workflow Definition, and are carried out by running that code, which results in a Workflow Execution.

 Before writing the Workflow Definition, define the data objects used by the Workflow Definitions.